stacks-archive/blockstack-browser/README.md

 The first time you setup a development environment for this repository, follow these steps:

 1. Clone this package.
-2. Run `yarn` to install top-level dependencies
+2. Run `yarn bootstrap` to install top-level dependencies
-3. In the command line, run `yarn lerna bootstrap`
+3. In the command line, run `yarn dev` which will run two apps:
-  a.
-First, this will install dependencies in all packages
-  b.
-Second, `lerna` will "link" each interdependent package
-3. Run `yarn build:libs` to build each library package
+    - `packages/test-app` which runs at localhost:3000 and implements an example of connect
+    - `packages/app` which is the auth app, running at localhost:8080

 For development instructions of specific packages, see the `README` in each package folder.